MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-your-lob-apps.md

 # Manage your line-of-business apps in Microsoft Teams

 This article provides end-to-end guidance for how to take your Teams app from development to deployment.
 This guidance focuses on the Teams aspects of the app and is intended for IT pros.
-For more information on developing Teams apps, see [here](https://docs.microsoft.com/microsoftteams/platform).
+For more information on developing Teams apps, see <a href="https://docs.microsoft.com/microsoftteams/platform" target="_blank">here</a>.

 ![Overview of your app from development to deployment](media/manage-your-lob-apps.png)